superlinked/superlinked/framework/reference/dsl/storage/mongo_db_vector_database.md

         project_id (str): The project ID for MongoDB. admin_api_user (str): The admin API username.
         admin_api_password (str): The admin API password.
+        default_query_limit (int): Default vector search limit,
+            MongoDB does not have a default for it so setting it to a reasonable number of 10.
         **extra_params (Any): Additional parameters for the MongoDB connection.

     ### Ancestors (in MRO)